ministryofjustice/laa-access-civil-legal-aid/README.md

 We are using the [Flask-Babel](https://python-babel.github.io/flask-babel/#) package to translate text.
 There are 4 key components to translating text on the website.
 1. babel.cfg - Identifies which files to look for strings that can be translated
-2. translate.sh - Script to collect/update all translatable strings
+2. ./bin/translate.sh - Script to collect/update all translatable strings
 3. pybabel compile - Should be run after updating any messages.po files.
 The full command is given in the output of translate.sh script
 4. There are two languages(English and Welsh) available on the site.
 No translation is provided for English as that is the default language

 ### How to translate text in template
 1. Wrap text in `{% trans %}...{% endtrans %}`
-2. Run `bash translate.sh`
+2. Run `./bin/translate.sh`
 3. Update `app/translations/cy/LC_MESSAGES/messages.po` with welsh text
 4. Run `pybabel compile -d app/translations -l cy -f`